The January 2009 SSW

 09020118_ukmet_analyse

-Figure 8: 18Z Met Office surface pressure and frontal analysis for Feb 1st 2009.
+Figure 8: 18Z Met Office surface pressure and frontal analysis for 1 Feb 2009.

-Finally, the January 2009 SSW will always be special to me on a personal level, as it was the first time I had heard of sudden stratospheric warming and its influence on the tropospheric weather patterns.
+Finally, the January 2009 SSW will always be special to me on a personal level, as it was the first time I had heard of sudden stratospheric warmings and their influence on tropospheric weather patterns.
 A schematic posted by the Met Office (Figure 9) in a press release (announcing an increased likelihood of cold weather in the next few weeks), showed wind reversals propagating down from the stratosphere to the troposphere and eventually the surface.
 This fascinated me, and it started a journey which had led me to where I am now.

 met office ssw